 BUILDING A LONGTERMIST LEGAL FRAMEWORK

-A Legal Priorities Project (LPP) at Harvard Law School focused on developing a longtermist legal research agenda and building the community of legal scholars who care about safeguarding future generations.
+The Legal Priorities Project (LPP) at Harvard Law School focused on developing a longtermist legal research agenda and building the community of legal scholars who care about safeguarding future generations.
 LPP aims to positively influence laws and institutions to reduce existential risk and build a long-term perspective into national policymaking.